MADMAN-Modding/PHP-Web-EmulatorJS/README.md

 <h1>Also known as EmulatorJS, PHP, Web, Frontend</h1>
 <h2>This project was made in order to allow people to easily host their own roms on their local network</h2>

 <p>Running this project is not too complicated, all you need to do is host a web server such as apache, with php installed.
-Here is a list of how to install this on different operating systems</p>
+Here is a list of how to install this on different operating systems.</p>

+<h2>Windows</h2>

+<h3>Installing Dependencies</h3>

+<p>Installing PHP is a bit of an inaccuracy, on Windows all you have to do is <a href="https://windows.php.net/download#php-8.3">download it</a>.
+I recommend getting the .zip of the non thread safe.
+Once downloaded, extract the .zip file by right-clicking and press extract all.
+Now you can move this to whatever folder you want, or not, it doesn't matter.</p>

+<h3>Adding PHP to the PATH (optional)</h3>

-<h3>Debian/Ubuntu or anything else that's based on Debian/Ubuntu should be the same</h3>
+<h2>Debian/Ubuntu or anything else that's based on Debian/Ubuntu should be the same</h2>

-<h2>Installing Dependencies</h2>
+<h3>Installing Dependencies</h3>

 <p>First update your repositories with the following command</p>